ammilam/terraform-google-gke-kube-prometheus-stack/README.md

 # kube-prometheus-stack module

 This terraform module deploys a kube-prometheus-stack helm chart and supporting resources onto a GKE cluster.
-The helm chart is configured to use a GCE ingresses with the option for Google OpenID Connect to be enabled for Grafana.
+The helm chart is configured to use create GCE ingresses with the option for Google OpenID Connect to be enabled for Grafana.

 ## Table of Contents